RESEARCH

 - functionally graded materials (FGM)

-- syntactic foams
+- syntactic structural foams and cellular structures

 - interpenetrating phase composites (IPC)